-Following are the different components of pneumatic caisson,
+Following are the different components of a pneumatic caisson,

 1. Air Shaft:

-- A passage which connects the working chamber and air lock is termed as ‘air shaft’
+- A passage that connects the working chamber and air lock is termed an ‘air shaft’

-- This passage or air shaft is generally used to get out or to reach to the working chamber to ground surface.
+- This passage or air shaft is generally used to get out or to reach the working chamber to the ground surface.

-- In case of too big caisson, the separate chamber of air shaft may be provided for workers and material.
+- separate chamber of air shaft may be provided for workers and material.

 Air Shaft is constructed from steel material.
-Any joint in the construction of air shaft is sealed by rubber gasket airlock is provided on each air shaft at the top.
+Any joint in the construction of the air shaft is sealed by a rubber gasket airlock provided on each air shaft at the top.
 During the sinking process of the caisson, the air shaft is extended above the water level.

 2. Working Chamber:

-- Working Chamber is an airtight chamber which is made up of structural steel having a height of 3m.
+- Working Chamber is an airtight chamber that is made up of structural steel having a height of 3m.

 - The air inside the working chamber is kept at a pressure just more than atmospheric pressure to prevent the entry of air and water into the chamber.

 - Chamber’s external face is kept thick.
-The working chamber is generally made smooth and leak proof to reduce skin friction.
-For easy sinking process, cutting edges provided at the bottom.
+The working chamber is generally made smooth and leakproof to reduce skin friction.
+For an easy sinking process, cutting edges are provided at the bottom.

 3. Air Lock:

-- Air lock chamber generally consist of two air tight doors, one door opens into shaft and another door opens to the atmosphere.
-So, when workers enter into the airlock chamber from outside door, then pressure in the chamber is kept at atmospheric level.
+- Air lock chambers generally consist of two airtight doors, one door opens into a shaft and another door opens to the atmosphere.
+So, when workers enter the airlock chamber from the outside door, the pressure in the chamber is kept at the atmospheric level.

-- Then the air lock chamber pressure is increased gradually till it becomes equal to the working chamber.
-When pressure becomes equal then workmen is allowed to go into the air shaft.
-Reverse process is done when workmen comes out of the air shaft to air lock.
+- Then the airlock chamber pressure is increased gradually till it becomes equal to the working chamber.
+When the pressure becomes equal then workmen are allowed to go into the air shaft.
+The reverse process is done when workmen come out of the air shaft to an airlock.

-- Also, there is facility to send fresh air inside the shaft by opening fresh air valve which circulate fresh air for workers or workmen and which allows to work into the working chamber up to 2 hrs.
+- Also, there is a facility to send fresh air inside the shaft by opening a fresh air valve which circulates fresh air for workers or workmen and which allows working into the working chamber for up to 2 hrs.

 - Workers can only work for 2 hrs. inside the shaft.

-Different types of miscellaneous equipment’s used in pneumatic caisson are as follows:
+Different types of miscellaneous equipment used in pneumatic caisson are as follows:

 - Air Compressors

-These equipment are normally placed above the bed level.
+This equipment is normally placed above the bed level.
 By using a compressed air pipe, can be utilized in the working chamber.